wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 This documentation provides a comprehensive guide to relayers within the Wormhole network, describing their role, types, and benefits in facilitating cross-chain processes.

-Relayers in the Wormhole context are processes that deliver Verifiable Action Approvals ([VAAs](#){target=\_blank}) to their destination, playing a crucial role in Wormhole's security model.
+Relayers in the Wormhole context are processes that deliver [VAAs](#){target=\_blank} to their destination, playing a crucial role in Wormhole's security model.
 They can't compromise security, only liveness, and act as delivery mechanisms for VAAs without the capacity to tamper with the outcome.

 There are three primary types of relayers discussed:

-- **Client-side Relaying** - a cost-efficient, no-backend-infrastructure approach relying on user-facing front ends.
+- **Client-side relaying** - a cost-efficient, no-backend-infrastructure approach relying on user-facing front ends.
 It provides a simple solution, although it can complicate the user experience due to the manual steps involved
-- **Specialized Relayers** - backend components that handle parts of the cross-chain process, offering a smoother user experience and allowing off-chain calculations to reduce gas costs.
-These relayers could operate through direct listening to the Guardian Network (Spy Relaying) or by providing a REST endpoint to accept VAAs to be relayed (REST Relaying)
+- **Specialized relayers** - backend components that handle parts of the cross-chain process, offering a smoother user experience and allowing off-chain calculations to reduce gas costs.
+These relayers could operate through direct listening to the Guardian Network (Spy relaying) or by providing a REST endpoint to accept VAAs to be relayed (REST relaying)
 - **Standard Relayers** - a decentralized relayer network that can deliver arbitrary VAAs, reducing the developer's need to develop, host, or maintain relayers.
 However, they require all calculations to be done on-chain and might be less gas-efficient

 ## Fundamentals

 This section highlights the crucial principles underpinning the operation and handling of relayers within the Wormhole network.

 Relayers are fundamentally untrusted entities within the network.
 This means that while they don't require your trust, they shouldn't be trusted implicitly.
-They function as delivery mechanisms, transporting Verifiable Action Approvals (VAAs) from their source to their destination.
+They function as delivery mechanisms, transporting VAAs from their source to their destination.

 Key characteristics of VAAs include: